-Following the completion of this offering our audit committee will consist of Solange Glaize, Tina Nova, and Nicolas Roelofs, who will be responsible for overseeing our accounting and financial reporting processes.
-Solange Glaize will serve as chairman of the audit committee.
-The audit committee will consist exclusively of members of our board who are financially literate, and Solange Glaize is considered an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq rules and regulations.
+Our audit committee consists of Solange Glaize, Tina Nova, and Nicolas Roelofs, who are responsible for overseeing our accounting and financial reporting processes.
+Solange Glaize serves as chairman of the audit committee.
+The audit committee consists exclusively of members of our board who are financially literate, and Solange Glaize is considered an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq rules and regulations.
 Under Rule 10A-3 of the Exchange Act, we are permitted to phase in our compliance with independent audit committee requirements set forth in Nasdaq Rule 5606(c) and Rule 10A-3 as follows: (1) one independent member at the time of listing, (2) a majority of independent members within 90 days of listing and (3) all independent members within one year of listing.
 Our board of directors has determined that each of Solange Glaize and Tina Nova satisfy the "independence" requirements set forth in Rule 10A-3 under the Exchange Act and we are relying on the independence phase-in with respect to Nicolas Roelofs.
-The audit committee will be governed by a charter that complies with Nasdaq rules.
+The audit committee is governed by a charter that complies with Nasdaq rules.

-The audit committee's responsibilities will include:
+The audit committee's responsibilities include:

-- monitoring our financial reporting; - monitoring the efficiency of our internal controls, internal auditing and risk management; - keeping informed of the auditing of the annual report and the consolidated accounts; - reviewing and monitoring the impartiality and independence of our auditors and paying close attention to whether our auditors are providing other services besides audit services for us; and - · assisting in the preparation of proposals for our shareholders' meeting's election of auditors.
+- · monitoring our financial reporting; - monitoring the efficiency of our internal controls, internal auditing and risk management; - · keeping informed of the auditing of the annual report and the consolidated accounts;

+- reviewing and monitoring the impartiality and independence of our auditors and paying close attention to whether our auditors are providing other services besides audit services for us; and - assisting in the preparation of proposals for our shareholders' meeting's election of auditors.